3. Credit for prior learning

 If you are a graduate of either a three-year or four-year degree program, and are applying to a degree program, you may be considered for advanced standing.
 Credit may only be granted for courses with a grade of 65 per cent (C) or better.
 Some program exceptions apply (see program outline).

-Articulation and transfer agreements allow our graduates to enter programs at other institutions with transfer credit exemptions so that you do not have to repeat courses in your current Georgian College program.
-To provide you with opportunities for advanced studies, we have developed agreements with many institutions around the world.
-For more information, please visit the Articulation webpage.
+Articulation and transfer agreements allow our graduates to enter programs at other institutions with transfer credit exemptions so that you do not have to repeat courses that you previously completed in an Articulation.

 Changes and updates to articulation/transfer opportunities occur throughout the year.
 Changes may occur in program offerings, admission requirements and transfer credit exemptions granted by participating institutions.
 You must check directly with the articulating/transfer institution for any related current information and status.